It’s back, the best deal in town. Recreational soccer for $115 for the Spring 2019 season. WOW!!!

-The recreational soccer season (Jack London Youth Soccer League) will begin on Saturday April 1, with 9 scheduled matches, and end the weekend of June 4 & 5.
-No matches will be played on Memorial Day Weekend.
+The recreational soccer season (Jack London Youth Soccer League) will tentatively begin on Saturday April 6, with 9 scheduled matches, and end the weekend of June 2.
+No matches will be played on Easter Sunday and Memorial Day Weekend.
 Practices are typically held once a week for an hour for U7 & U8 teams, and once or twice a week for an hour and a half each.
 There are no separate practice sessions for U6 (Sunday events only).

 Once teams are formed, coaches will provide families with further information.
 Any child 5 years and older can register to play on a Recreational team.
 The focus is on having fun, learning and playing with friends/schoolmates.
 Players can ask to play with their friends, or with a coach.

 The ASC Islanders 2006 Girls brought home the Kick-or-Treat Tournament championship hosted by the Fremont Youth Soccer Club on October 27th and 28th.
 This tournament was all about the girls showcasing their growth and development over this season.
 They began the season with a shaky 0-4 tournament performance in August.
 Now, they dominated their age group by going undefeated and conceding only 1 goal in the final 90 seconds of tournament play.
 BA-BOOM!
 This success was truly a team effort.